ddavies0001/mkr1000-iotc/readme.md

 * IoT Central features supported
   * Telemetry data - Temperature and Humidity now, more later
   * Properties - Device sends a die roll number every 15 seconds
-  * Settings - Change the fan speed value and see it displayed in the serial moitor and acknowledged back to IoT Central
+  * Settings - Change the simulated fan speed value and see it displayed in the serial moitor and acknowledged back to IoT Central
   * Commands - Send a message to the device and see it displayed as morse code on the device LED

 ## Installation